austince/flink-ci-flink/docs/ops/deployment/docker.md

 <span class="label label-info">Note</span> [The native Kubernetes](native_kubernetes.html) also runs the same image by default
 and deploys *TaskManagers* on demand so that you do not have to do it manually.

-The next chapters describe how to start a single Flink docker container for various purposes.
+The next chapters describe how to start a single Flink Docker container for various purposes.

 ### Start a Session Cluster

 A *Flink Session cluster* can be used to run multiple jobs.
 Each job needs to be submitted to the cluster after it has been deployed.
-To deploy a *Flink Session cluster* with docker, you need to start a *Flink Master* container:
+To deploy a *Flink Session cluster* with Docker, you need to start a *Flink Master* container:

 ```sh
 docker run flink:{% if site.is_stable %}{{site.version}}-scala{{site.scala_version_suffix}}{% else %}latest{% endif %} jobmanager